 The Theology of Ministry paper is part of the Final Review for all students.
-The paper is not connected to a required class for MACM or MAGS students, yet is an assignment for (MDiv) students taking BIBM 658 Practice of Ministerial Leadership.
+The paper is first developed as an assignment for all MAGS, MACM, and MDiv students in BIBM 657 Contexts of Ministry.
+MDiv students will have another opportunity to refine this paper as part of their coursework in BIBM 658 Practice of Ministerial Leadership.

 The Theology of Ministry paper is not a generic theology of ministry or practical/pastoral theology but a personal theology of your ministry.
 Allow your other course work throughout your degree program to influence your present understandings of ministry.
 Your goal is to demonstrate how your graduate experience informs your professional identity in a coherent manner.